YkeSmit1/TOSR/README.md

 - Create a rules database for the Tarzan system.
 - Implement more statistics.
 - Implement zooming.
-- Implenet CI/CD.
-Create integration test.
+- Create integration test.

 BUGS
 - 2Nd step in scanning is off by one.
-- 3NT is sometimes a realy when it should not.
+- 3NT is sometimes a relay when it should not.

 How to build
 - Clone or download the sources.